 As Andy Crestodina at Orbit Media puts it:

-“In every industry there are common statements.
+“In every industry, there are common statements.
 But they aren’t backed up with data.
-We call these gaps ‘missing stats’ and they are ripe for research.
-If you can find this gap in your industry and produce the research that fills it, you’ll have something truly share-worthy, link-worthy and even press worthy.”
+We call these gaps ‘missing stats’, and they are ripe for research.
+If you can find this gap in your industry and produce the research that fills it, you’ll have something truly share-worthy, link-worthy and press-worthy.”

 2. Set clear objectives

 You’ve identified your overarching topic.
 Now it’s time to set your objectives.
 In other words, the aims of your research.
-For example, the aim of your research may be to identify trends in outsourcing manufacturing, or explore the OEM’s journey when selecting a new supplier.
-Now you can drill down further into the issues you need to cover to achieve that aim.
+For example, your research aims to identify trends in outsourcing manufacturing or explore the OEM’s journey when selecting a new supplier.
+Now you can drill down further into the issues you must cover to achieve that aim.

 Your objectives may end up looking something like this:

-“The aim of the research is to understand the OEM’s journey when selecting a new outsourced partner.”
+“The research aims to understand the OEM’s journey when selecting a new outsourced partner.”